 The flood of 1936 resulted in flood control barriers and dams being built to protect downtown Pittsburgh, and since then flooding hasn’t been an issue.
 This may come as a surprise, given the city’s locale on the three rivers.

-As the third largest city in Pennsylvania, the most action Allentown sees concerning natural disasters is to prepare for hurricanes.
-The town takes precautions during hurricane season, but rarely do they ever need to act on them.
+As the third-largest city in Pennsylvania, the most action Allentown sees concerning natural disasters is to prepare for hurricanes.
+The town takes precautions during hurricane season but rarely do they ever need to act on them.
 And even when they do, residents don’t see any significant damage from them.

 Allentown offers an amazing quality of life in terms of things to do and places to live.
 The median home value is just $134,000, nearly $90K less than the national average.
 The town is just a short drive to Hershey Park, Philadelphia, and Dorney Park and Wildwater Kingdom, and is home to art museums, parks, good schools, and the Lehigh Parkway.

 Elevation has a lot to do with a city’s proneness to natural disasters, and Boulder’s mountain-surrounded locale works in its favor.
 You won’t find hurricanes here, and tornadoes are rare events.
-Earthquakes in Boulder are far less common than other areas of Colorado, and Colorado sees fewer earthquakes than most other states.
+Earthquakes in Boulder are far less common than in other areas of Colorado, and Colorado sees fewer earthquakes than most other states.

 Though it’s an expensive town to live in, many people flock here due to the recreational activities, job market, and sheer beauty of the area.
 Homes values have climbed 4.3% in the past year alone and are expected to rise by another 2.3% in the coming year.
 While the median home value is more than twice the national average, buyers can feel confident that the area’s desirability will help them turn a profit.